Ashwinv007/trial_bench/performance_report.md

 2.  **Client-Side Filtering:** Your application is doing all the heavy lifting of filtering and sorting data.
 This is slow and inefficient for the user's browser, especially with 500+ items.
 3.  **No Pagination:** All data is loaded and rendered at once, which leads to long initial load times and high memory use.
 4.  **Large Libraries:** Some large libraries are loaded on every page, even if they aren't used, which can slow down the initial startup of your app.
+5.  **Redundant Data Re-fetching on Tab Switch (TODO):** Components (e.g., MembersPage) re-fetch all data from the server every time they are re-mounted (e.g., when switching tabs), even if the data was recently updated or is already present in the local state.
+This causes unnecessary loading times and server requests.
+A global state management solution or client-side caching is needed to persist data across component lifecycles.

 ## Implemented Improvements: